 Camp Odayin’s Hearts@Home virtual camp is for children with heart disease in grades 1-11, who would benefit from connecting with other young people who may share similar health, emotional, and social concerns.
 Campers have an opportunity to meet new heart friends, play games, participate in a (optional) talent show, and more.
 All campers will receive a mailed “camp in a box” which includes Odayin gear, activity supplies, and more!
 Virtual camp is hosted using the Zoom platform with camp counselors and Odayin leadership staff.

-Hearts@Home includes 4-5 hours of time online in big and small groups.
+Hearts@Home includes 3 hours of time online in big and small groups.
 Optional self-guided and family-friendly activities will be provided to enjoy between sessions.
-Campers are expected to attend each online meet-up for both days, one on Friday evening and three on Saturday, keep their video on, and stay for the entire segment.
+Campers are expected to attend each online meet-up for both days, one on Friday evening and one on Saturday, keep their video on, and stay for the entire segment.
 Our goal is to build connections and develop friendships, so we encourage you to only register if your schedule is cleared for the entire virtual camp session.

 Camp Odayin will provide free loaned iPads to families who have unreliable or no internet connection or do not have a computer or tablet the camper could use for virtual camp. iPads will be mailed directly to campers’ homes for use during the two days of virtual camp.
 The day after the virtual camp session ends, families must use the pre-paid shipping label to return the loaned iPad.
 Parents/guardians can indicate within the registration form if a loaned iPad is needed.
 There is no charge to camper families.